Im starting something new...check me out

 Thursday, June 12, 2008

-Lessons from Trains...
+Lessons from Trains

 I hate making up my bed.
 I think it is the most pointless act known to mankind.
 I used to say, "I will do all of the other house work in my home if my wife will just not have me make up the bed!"
 Lately I've been having company over more often in my apartment so the making of my bed has happened much more frequently.
-As I made the bed this morning it hit me that, I only have to make up one side of my bed each morning on account that I am a relatively light sleeper so I don't squirm much, which leaves one side of my bed relatively untouched.
+As I made the bed this morning it hit me that, I only have to make up one side of my bed each morning on account that I am a relatively heavy sleeper so I don't squirm much, which leaves one side of my bed relatively untouched.